 Trade shows and events were reported as generating the highest quality of leads of any channel, with the vast majority (82%) of B2B marketers stating that this type of marketing produced high quality leads for their business.
 Of all the respondents, 42% stated that trade shows and events gave ‘excellent’ quality leads for their business, with only 3% qualifying this type of marketing as giving ‘poor’ quality leads.

-This positive result for trade shows and events can be contrasted to more impersonal means of B2B marketing like telemarketing, online marketing and direct mail advertising which tended to produce far poorer quality leads than exhibiting at a marketing event.
+This positive result for trade shows and events can be contrasted to more impersonal means of B2B marketing like telemarketing, online marketing such as SEO and direct mail advertising which tended to produce far poorer quality leads than exhibiting at a marketing event.

 This graph outlines the relative effectiveness of the various marketing channels available to B2B marketers.
 Whilst trade shows and events were cited as one of the ‘most costly’ marketing channels, it scored the highest value in terms of the quantity and quality of the leads generated.